What time do you open and what time do you close?

 Can I bring food in?

-Our courtyard area and cafe is reserved for cafe patrons only, however we do allow you to bring in a birthday cake to celebrate your day with.
-Any externally bought food must be consumed outside of the Butterfly Creek complex.
+Our courtyard area and cafe is reserved for cafe patrons only, however we do allow you to bring in a birthday cake to celebrate your day with if you purchase food from our cafe.
+Any externally bought food must be consumed outside of the cafe & courtyard area.

 How long does it take to see Butterfly Creek?